DaaanielTV/bedwars/README.md

 BedWars1058 will hook into it and do everything for you, no additional configuration is needed.

-# Pre-made setups and community add-ons

-You can find a list of pre-made server setups and a lot of community add-ons [on BedWars1058 Wiki](https://wiki.andrei1058.dev/docs/BedWars1058/addons).

 # Main features

 ###### Flexible | Ways you can run the plugin: